hazelcast/hazelcast-nodejs-client/README.md

 For this purpose, you can configure your client to return `HazelcastJsonValue` objects when it retrieves a JSON serialized data from a member.

 `HazelcastJsonValue` is a lightweight wrapper around the JSON strings.
-You may get the JSON string representation of the object using the `toString` method and parse the string using the `parse` method.
+You may get the JSON string representation of the object using the `toString` method.

 Below is the configuration required to return `HazelcastJsonValue` objects instead of JavaScript objects.